-CANCER PREVENTION & RESEARCH Institute of Texas cprit.texas.gov f 🖸 🖸 🖸 in Last Updated August 2022 CPRIT CHILDHOOD CANCER RESEARCH FUNDING IN ACTION Since 2010, CPRIT has awarded almost 200 grants totaling more than \$343 million for childhood and adolescent cancers to universities, research institutions, startup companies and community organizations throughout the state.
-The work of these researchers and clinicians is making current treatments more effective with fewer negative side effects, establishing Texas as a world leader in the fight against childhood and adolescent cancer.
+Cancer Prevention & Research Institute of Texas cprit.texas.gov f 🖸 🖸 🖸 in Last Updated August 2023 CPRIT CHILDHOOD CANCER RESEARCH FUNDING IN ACTION Since 2010, CPRIT has awarded over 200 grants totaling more than \$411 million for childhood and adolescent cancers to universities, research institutions, startup companies and community organizations throughout the state.
+The work of these researchers and clinicians is making current treatments more effective with fewer negative side effects, establishing Texas as a world leader in the fight against childhood and adolescent cancers.